Greenheart/reconnect.earth/src/data/reconnect.md

 ### Why it is important to Regenerate

--   world is becoming worse
+-   world will only improve if we strive to make it better
 -   not enough to reduce our negative footprint, but need to increase our positive handprint
 -   sustainable is not enough
 -   if we can do regeneration on all levels (individual, in communities, for the living planet)- get positive feedback loops - by regenerating on all levels, by definition, we strengthen the capacity to do even more positive things in the future (as long as we maintain a healthy balance and support each other)